magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 Here is a detailed guide on how to change a setting for the current user:

 1. **Select the Desired Setting:**
    Identify the specific setting you want to change.
 CSP provides several settings that users can modify, such as opting in or out of newsletters, managing recently visited spaces, or updating an avatar.

    Each setting has a dedicated setter function provided by the CSP API, designed to handle the specific type of data or preference being updated.

 2. **Invoke the Corresponding Setter Function:**
    You need to call the appropriate setter function to change the selected setting.
 Each setting in CSP has a unique function for setting its value.

    For instance, to change the user's acceptance of a Non-Disclosure Agreement (NDA), use the `SetNDAStatus` function.
 When calling this function, you must provide the new value (e.g., true or false for a boolean setting) and a callback function to handle the response from the server.

-   Example for changing the NDA status:
+   Example client application code for changing the NDA status:

 ```
 // Define the desired NDA status